BaiyangZhang/oldBlog/_drafts/2022-9-10-The-Poncare-Lemma-and-Potentials.md

 ### A More General Stokes's Theorem

-Recall that there are three kinds of integrals, the indefinite, the signed and the unsigned.
+Recall that there are three kinds of integrals, the indefinite, the definite signed and the definite unsigned.
 In this section we will only consider the signed integral.
 We are familiar with the notion of a multiple integral of a function $f$ over a region in $\mathbb{R}^p$,
 $$
 \int_{U} \, du^1 \dots du^p f(u),
 $$